 Other cases NW configuration should ensure the same QCL assumption (if not ensured then multiplexing not allowed)

 Company views:

+[Samsung]: Keep the current specification (Rx spatial QCL should be ensured by the NW configuration)

 3.6 PDCCH+PDSCH

 Summary: Several contributions have discussed this case and the following solutions are proposed.
 It is noted, however, that not much discussions have been observed considering the different types of PDSCH (e.g. different RNTIs) in combination with the different types of CORESETs (e.g. associated to different search space types).